Fairblock/docs/docs/confidential_transfers/confidential_transfers.md

-## Defining Confidential Transfers
+## Defining Confidential Transactions

 Amounts and balances are encrypted while addresses stay transparent.
 This combination lets you:
-- Preserve DeFi composability
+- Support DeFi composability and integrations
 - Stay traceable for audits
 - Selectively disclose only what’s needed on a transaction-level, only when it is required.